 With the Carl Mitchell Award for Community Engagement, the University of Toronto Alumni Association (UTAA) is pleased to recognize a U of T alum who has made outstanding contributions to their community, and in doing so, has enriched the lives of others.
 Each winner has set a high standard for community service, making a significant contribution of time and talent as a volunteer to civic and charitable causes.

 Each year’s award recipient is honoured, at the UTAA’s Annual Celebration during our reunion weekend each spring, with a video showcasing the recipient’s work in the community.
-In addition, a contribution is made in the recipient’s honour to their charity of choice.
+In addition, a contribution of $1,000 is made in the recipient’s honour to their charity of choice.

 NOMINATE AN OUTSTANDING COMMUNITY VOLUNTEER